alijavidani/Local_Global_Representation_Learning/README.md

 ## Training

 ### Documentation
+This codebase has been developed on top of the official [DINO](https://github.com/facebookresearch/dino/) implementation.
 Please install [PyTorch](https://pytorch.org/) and download the [Cifar10](https://www.cs.toronto.edu/~kriz/cifar.html), [ImageNet-100](https://www.kaggle.com/datasets/ambityga/imagenet100), and [ImageNet-1K](https://imagenet.stanford.edu/) dataset.
-This codebase has been developed with python version 3.10, PyTorch version ..0.1, CUDA 12.0 and torchvision 0.15.2.
+It has been developed with python version 3.10, PyTorch version ..0.1, CUDA 12.0 and torchvision 0.15.2.
 After activating the virtual environment, please copy the transforms.py inside the repository into the virtual_env/Lib/site-packages/torchvision/transforms/transforms.py.
 For a glimpse at the arguments of the proposed Patch-Wise DINO framework training please run:
 ```
 python patch_wise_dino.py --help
 ```